Evaluating Generative Patent Language Models: Introduction

-The major contributions of this manuscript include: (1) pre-trained several language models specific to the patent domain, (2) proposed a human-centric metric for model evaluation (how many keystrokes to be saved in an autocomplete function), (3) found that the largest model is not necessarily the best, (4) conducted several experiments, (5) provided the tools for visualizing the experiment results, and (6) raised several legal implications in the patent law for interdisciplinary research in the future.
+The major contributions of this manuscript include: (1) pre-trained several language models specific to the patent domain, (2) proposed a human-centric metric for model evaluation (how many keystrokes to be saved with an autocomplete function), (3) found that the largest model is not necessarily the best, and (4) provided the tools for visualizing the experiment results.
 The rest of the manuscript is organized as follows.
-Section~\ref{section:related_work} introduces the code base that inspires this work and the author's previous research as a background.
-Section~\ref{section:implementation} describes the implementation of this work in detail, such as objectives, metrics, data, model sizes, etc. Section~\ref{section:experiments} provides experiments and visualization of results.
-Because the metric could be relevant to the obviousness requirement in patent law, Section~\ref{section:implications} raises some legal implications.
+Section~\ref{section:related_work} introduces the code base that inspires this work and previous related research.
+Section~\ref{section:implementation} describes the implementation of this work in detail, such as objectives, metrics, data, and model sizes.
+Section~\ref{section:experiments} provides experiments and visualization of the results.
+Section~\ref{section:implications} raises several legal implications to be addressed by legal scholars in the future, because the metric might be relevant to the nonobviousness requirement in patent law.
 Section~\ref{section:conclusion} concludes this manuscript.